I Want You (She's So Heavy) (The Simpsons): Plot

+Production

+Wallace Shawn guest starred as Wallace, an anthropomorphized hallucination of Homer's hernia.

 Reception

 Dennis Perkins of The A.V.
 Club gave the episode a D, stating, "This episode is nothing.
 It barely exists.
 It’s a disconnected heap of shells of older plots and ideas and character beats without an original thought or gag to enliven a single one."

+Tony Sokol of Den of Geek gave the episode 4 out of 5 stars.
+He thought the episode felt like the earlier seasons, calling it a "mixture of disrespect, family unity and a warped community’s values."
+He highlights the scene of Chalmers forcing Skinner to take drugs and the scene of Homer asking his physical therapist to drop his accent.

 "I Want You (She's so Heavy)" scored a 0.8 rating with a 4 share and was watched by 2.21 million people, making The Simpsons Fox's second highest rated show of the night, behind Family Guy.